 To be the best holiday SEO expert, there are three things that you need to do from July to October.

 - Find Holiday Keywords

 - For specific keywords, create Cyber Monday and Black Friday landing pages

 No matter the season, optimizing site speed can bring you a lot of benefits.
 Google indicated that a site’s speed was one of the most important indicators they use to determine if your page should rank for specific search queries.

-Google search bots will flag sites that are slow loading, slow bounce rates, poorly designed forms and images that do not load as a warning sign that they are not trustworthy and will not offer a positive experience.
+Google search bots will flag sites that are slow loading, have slow bounce rates, poorly designed forms, and images that do not load as a warning sign that they are not trustworthy and will not offer a positive experience.